bitcoin-dev-project/fresh-eyes/README.md

 2. **Build the Project:**

     ```bash
-    cargo build --release
+    make build-all
     ```

-    This command compiles the project and generates an executable in `target/release/`.
+    This command compiles the project (server and client) and generates an executable in `target/release/`.

 ## Usage